warrensbox/terraform-switcher/www/docs/How-to-Contribute.md

 ## Step by step on how to contribute

 An open source project becomes meaningful when people collaborate to improve the code.
-If I were to write all the code by myself, then I am only creating a software solely on my opnion and purpose.

-So, please look at the code, critique and make suggestions.
+Feel free to look at the code, critique and make suggestions.
 Lets make `tfswitch` better!

 ## Required version
 ```sh